Plans for Vietnam's new 'sky forest' unveiled

 The architect behind some of Asia's most recognizable buildings has unveiled plans for a new skyscraper that he hopes will change the face of Vietnam's largest city.
 Featuring an observation deck and an urban garden hundreds of feet above the ground, Ole Scheeren's latest project will be built in central Ho Chi Minh City.
 CNN has been given an exclusive first look at the project.

 Named Empire City, the complex forms part of a new development that could transform the once impoverished District 2.
-The largest of the structure's three towers will, upon completion, become one of Vietnam's tallest buildings at 1093 feet (333 meters).
+At 1093 feet (333 meters), the largest of the three towers, Empire 88 Tower, will become one of Vietnam's tallest buildings upon completion.

 But while the structure is likely to stand out from its urban surroundings, it was inspired by Vietnam's geography, Scheeren said.
 The German architect explained that his design is intended to blend in with its tropical environment.